Jonah 1- Go Preach!

 God is not only concerned with Israel, but with the salvation of all people.
 Here, Nineveh’s wickedness was so great a just God will have to destroy them.
 But since He loves them, He wants them warned and given a chance to repent.

-3 But Jonah rose up to flee unto Tarshish from the presence of the LORD, and went down to Joppa; and he found a ship going to Tarshish: so he paid the fare thereof, and went down into it, to go with them unto Tarshish from the presence of the LORD.
+3 But Jonah ran away from the presence of the I Am to Joppa, where he found a ship going to Tarshish.
+So he paid the fare, and got on board, to go with them to Tarshish away from the presence of the I Am.

 Joppa is one of the oldest port cities in the world and has been incorporated into modern day Tel Aviv.

 Tarshish is not known for certain.
 Some believe it could have been in Spain (The Septuagint translated it as Carthage).
 Others note that when Solomon traded with Tarshish, the items he received were all natives of India.
 It may also have been a city in Asia Minor (possibly the same city the Apostle Paul was born in; Tarsus, on the southern border of Turkey).
 Tarshish is also a term describing large trade ships that traveled long distances.
-All of these would have the same meaning in the book of Jonah; “Take me as far away as possible.”
+All of these would have the same meaning in the book of Jonah; “Take me as far away from God as possible.”

 This was some storm to scare the seasoned sailors so much!
 They did everything in their power to survive and it wasn’t working.
 Yet Jonah is sound asleep.
 He may have been in deep depression, one symptom of which is excessive sleep.
 Running form God is a common cause of such depression.